Holomorphic forms and non-tautological cycles on moduli spaces of curves: Holomorphic forms and pure weight cohomology

-In this section, we review the relevant background on the weight filtration on cohomology, and we prove, in certain genus-one and genus-two cases that will be needed in what follows, existence results on pure weight cohomology of $\M_{g,n}$.
+In this section, we review the relevant background on holomorphic forms, and we prove, in certain genus-one and genus-two cases, existence results for holomorphic forms on $\Mbar_{g,n}$.
+The key reason that such forms are of interest for us is the following.